bridgerust/bridgerust/docs/migration_lancedb.md

-# Migrating from LanceDB to Kabod
+# Migrating from LanceDB to Embex

-Kabod provides a unified interface for LanceDB, abstracting away the embedded database details.
-This guide helps you migrate from LanceDB to Kabod.
+Embex provides a unified interface for LanceDB, abstracting away the embedded database details.
+This guide helps you migrate from LanceDB to Embex.

 ## Table of Contents